Mod-two cohomology of symmetric groups as a Hopf ring: Hopf rings arising from representations and invariants of symmetric groups

-In sum, what we have proven is that both $(\cdot, \Delta)$ and $(\tr, \Delta)$ define bialgebra structures on all of $\oplus_{n} A^{\otimes n}$, which then restrict to invariants.
-Moreover, distributivity of $\cdot$ over $\tr$ holds when multiplying something which is $\si_{n}$ invariant, which means that when passing to such invariants we obtain a Hopf ring. \end{proof}
+In summary, what we have proven is that both $(\cdot, \Delta)$ and $(\tr, \Delta)$ define bialgebra structures on all of $\oplus_{n} A^{\otimes n}$, which then restrict to invariants.
+Moreover, distributivity of $\cdot$ over $\tr$ holds when multiplying something which is $\si_{n}$ invariant, which means that when restricting to the total symmetric invariants we obtain a Hopf semiring.
+Finally, when $A$ is a polynomial algebra $(\tr, \Delta, S)$ define a Hopf algebra structure on the total symmetric invariants, so we obtain a Hopf ring. \end{proof}